reports of anti-Jewish violence, vandalism, harassment and intimidation logged

 major regional inter-governmental meeting to promote inter-religious

 cooperation for tolerance and against extremism.
-The second Asia Pacific
+The Australian government and

-2006, and the Australian and New Zealand governments both included Jewish
+the New Zealand government both included Jewish community representatives.
+Further,

 While no new